jlevy/on-books/README.md

-# on-books
+# On Books

 This is a collection of readings and notes on the past, present, and future of books.
-The topic is too vast to aspire to make this complete, but the idea here is to link to notable or highly useful books and resources.
+The topic is too vast to aspire for completeness, but the idea here is to link to notable or highly useful books, articles, and resources.

 ## History and General